 Contributions of $50 or less

-- Keep the same records as those required for contributions that exceed $50 (amount, date of receipt and contributor’s name and address); or
+- Keep the same records as those required for contributions that exceed $50; or

 Contributions from political committees

-Although SSFs may not solicit other political committees, they may receive unsolicited contributions from political committees.
-Records must identify each contribution from a political committee, regardless of amount, by noting the amount, date of receipt and the name and address of the contributing political committee.
+Committee records must identify all contributions from political committees regardless of amount by noting the amount, date of receipt and the name and address of the contributing committee.

 Joint fundraising receipts

 With regard to gross proceeds, the joint fundraising representative must collect the following contributor information and later forward it to the participating political committees:

 - For contributions exceeding $50, the amount, date of receipt and the contributor's name and address.

 - For contributions exceeding $200, the amount, date of receipt and the contributor's name, address, occupation and employer.